phantomstudios/folder-stack/README.md

 - `POLL_INTERVAL` - How often should the frontend look for updates.
 Default 5 seconds.
 - `FILE_EXTENSION` - The filetypes supported.
 Default `png`.
 - `FILE_MIME` - The file mime type.
 Default `image/png`.
+- `SHOW_TITLE` - If the title should be overlaid.
+Default `true`.

+You can also adjust the title field formatter here: `src/utils/images.ts`.